ka-weihe/fastest-levenshtein/README.md

 ```

 ## Benchmark
 I generated 500 pairs of strings with length N. I measured the ops/sec each library achieves to process all the given pairs.
-Higher is better.
-This node-levenshtein is a lot faster in all cases.
+Higher is better. node-levenshtein is a lot faster in all cases.

 | Test Target               | N=4   | N=8   | N=16 | N=32 | N=64 | N=128 | N=256 | N=512 | N=1024 |
 |---------------------------|-------|-------|------|------|------|-------|-------|-------|--------|